St. Petersburg’s thriving arts and culture scene reaches far beyond the state of Florida.

 - The No. 1 ranking as America’s Arts Destination for mid-sized cities, surpassing Charleston, Pittsburgh, Atlanta, and more, by AmericanStyle Magazine since 2010;

-- St. Petersburg was selected as one of America’s top arts places by ArtPlace America, a collaboration of arts foundations and the nation’s largest banks.
+- Selection as one of America’s top arts places by ArtPlace America, a collaboration of arts foundations and the nation’s largest banks;

-- In part due to its vibrant arts community, St. Petersburg was listed by the New York Times as one of 52 Places in the World to Visit (2014), one of America’s 10 Most Beautiful Cities and one of the most underrated visitor destinations in the United States.
+- Recognition, in part due to its vibrant arts and culture community, by the New York Times as one of 52 Places in the World to Visit (2104), one of America’s 10 Most Beautiful Cities, and one of the most underrated visitor destinations in the United States.

 St. Petersburg’s arts and culture roots are firmly anchored by a collection of museums and cultural attractions unique to the city, including the Salvador Dali Museum, the Chihuly Collection presented by Morean Arts Center, the Museum of Fine Arts, the St. Petersburg Museum of History, The Florida Holocaust Museum, Morean Arts Center, Florida CraftArt, Sunken Gardens, Great Explorations, and more.
 St. Petersburg offers visitors and residents an exclusive perspective on art and culture.

 New additions to the St. Petersburg art and culture landscape, the soon-to-be-built Museum of American Arts and Crafts Movement and an extensive collection of Western and American Indian art owned by Raymond James CEO Tom James are slated to occupy prime locations in downtown St. Petersburg and further broaden the city’s cultural experience.